OregonTech-AWallace/CST465Canvas/6-ASP.NET/Routing.md

 ## Attribute Routing

 Attribute routing is a routing mechanism in ASP.NET that allows developers to define routes directly on controller actions using attributes, rather than configuring routes in a central routing table.
 This approach provides more control and flexibility over URL patterns and makes routing configuration more explicit and maintainable.
+While other routing schemes are by no means deprecated, **attribute routing is typically the recommended approach**

 ## Key Features